 Umayyad art: no people or animals

 The first big difference between Roman art and Islamic art was that Islamic artists didn’t draw people.
 That’s because the followers of Islam, like the Jews, took seriously the commandment that you should not make graven images.
+The idea that it was wrong to make images of gods or humans, or even of animals and plants, was very common all over the Eastern Mediterranean.

 What did Abbasid art look like?